izuvela/eflush-test/api/README.md

 Database port, root user and root password are defined in the docker-compose.yml file.
 Those are used to manually connect to the database (e.g. DataGrip).

+NOTE: folders must not have `/` in their name otherwise it will cause an error

 ## Project scripts